-In relation to the statements of opinion set out in page 4 of Dr Sumner's report in the comment numbered 4, the Trust is particularly concerned by the suggestion made by Dr Sumner, a Consultant Paediatric Anaesthetist, that it would have been appropriate in this case to insert a nasogastric tube to drain the Deceased's stomach in order to allow gastric losses to be adequately quantified.
-It is the opinion of Dr. McCord a highly experienced Consultant Paediatrician that this would certainly not be a routine procedure and would be one which would only be done in the presence of an intestinal obstruction.
+In relation to the statements of opinion set out in page 4 of Dr Sumner's report in the comment numbered 4, the Trust is particularly concerned by the suggestion made by Dr Sumner, a Consultant Paediatric Anaesthetist, that it would have been appropriate in Sumner, a Consultant Paediatric Anaesthetist, that it would have been appropriate in this case to insert a nasogastric tube to drain the Deceased's stomach in order to allow gastric losses to be adequately quantified.
+It is the opinion of Dr. McCord a highly experienced Consultant Paediatrician that this would certainly not be a routine procedure and would be one which would only be done in the presence of an intestinal procedure and would be one which would only be done in the presence of an intestinal procedure.
+This is an example of a clear difference of opinion on a medical matter obstruction.
 This is an example of a clear difference of opinion on a medical matter which does not directly bear on the central matters to be addressed at the Inquest.
 The question which must be addressed both in the context of this Inquest and in future Inquests involving the deaths of patients as a result of medical accidents is whether it is the function of the Inquest to adjudicate upon such differences of medical opinion.